zmarket/silverstripe-angularjs-modeladmin/README.md

 git clone git@github.com:flashbackzoo/silverstripe-angularjs-modeladmin.git
 ```

-Go to the directory:
+Change your working directory:
 ```
 cd silverstripe-angularjs-modeladmin
 ```

-Install the dependencies:
+Install the application:
+**Caution, this will copy repository files into your SilverStripe `mysite` and `themes` directories, overwriting existing files with the same name**
 ```
-npm install && grunt
+npm install && grunt install --path=/where/you/installed/silverstripe/
 ```

-Copy the files into your SilverStripe directory and do a `dev/build?flush=all`.
+Rebuild your SilverStripe database.

-## Setup a Product Catalog
+## Create a Product Catalog

-Login to the CMS and create a Product Catalog page.
+Login to the CMS and set your theme to `product-catalog`.

+Create a new page using the `Product Catalog` page type.

 Add some products via the Products ModelAdmin.